 Please click the headings below to read the frequently asked questions (FAQ) in each section or click the "Expand All" button on the right to expand all sections.

-The VIPER program engages students in energy research early on, enabling them to perform graduate level work as undergraduates.
-Upon successful completion of the program, students receive two degrees: a Bachelor of Science in Engineering (BSE) and a Bachelor of Arts (BA).
-Our program strives to develop the next generation of innovators and leaders to tackle the world's challenges in energy science.
-The VIPER program has faculty and staff dedicated to advising the VIPER students and meet one-on-one with each cohort member.
-Cohorts bond, study, work, and get involved in research starting their first year at Penn!
+The VIPER program immerses students in energy research from the start of their undergraduate journey, providing opportunities to perform graduate-level work during their studies as undergraduates.
+Upon completing the program, students earn two degrees: a Bachelor of Science in Engineering (BSE) and a Bachelor of Arts (BA).
+VIPER’s mission is to cultivate the next generation of leaders and innovators dedicated to addressing global challenges in energy science.
+The program offers personalized advising, with faculty and staff meeting one-on-one with each student, fostering strong cohort bonds as students collaborate, study, and engage in research starting from their first year at Penn!

 The application can be found here.

-First-year Penn students can also apply to VIPER via internal transfer.
+First-year Penn students may also apply to VIPER via internal transfer.
 The deadline for transfer applications is by the end of the Fall semester of their first year.

 Your decision to apply Early Decision (ED) or Regular Decision (RD) will depend on several factors, including how you feel about your different college options and if you feel you have a clear number one choice.
 Students who apply and get accepted ED make a binding agreement to attend that school, so they are confident that they want to attend that school.
 VIPER reviews applications on the same timelines for ED / RD as all other Penn applicants, and you can see the statistics for the Applicant Pool and Admitted Class of 2023 for all Penn students, including information on RD and ED applications.